OdendaalG/SunLearnNotificationBot/README.md

 pip install selenium pymsteams schedule
 ```

+To get a bit of help for Python webscraping with selenium, I would recommend this: https://towardsdatascience.com/web-scraping-using-selenium-python-8a60f4cf40ab

 ### Installing
 Download this repository to the folder setup in the previous step, activate the python environment, and
 run the python file.